-Adults over 35 lose more teeth to gum diseases, (periodontal disease) than from cavities.
+Adults over 35 lose more teeth to gum diseases (periodontal disease) than cavities.
 Three out of four adults are affected by periodontal disease at some time in their life.
-The best way to prevent cavities and periodontal disease is through good tooth brushing and flossing techniques, performed daily.
+One way to prevent cavities and periodontal disease is through daily tooth brushing and flossing techniques.

-Periodontal disease and decay are both caused by bacterial plaque and can be accelerated by a number of different factors.
+Both periodontal disease and decay are caused by bacterial plaque and can be accelerated by several factors.
 Plaque is a colorless film that sticks to your teeth at the gum line.
-Plaque constantly forms on your teeth.
+As a result, plaque constantly forms on your teeth.
 By thorough daily brushing and flossing, you can remove these germs and help prevent periodontal disease.

 If not carefully removed by daily brushing and flossing, plaque hardens into a rough, porous substance known as calculus (or tartar).

-Bacteria found in plaque produces toxins or poisons that irritate the gums, which may cause them to turn red, swell, and bleed easily.
+Bacteria found in plaque produce toxins or poisons that irritate the gums, which may cause them to turn red, swell, and bleed easily.
 If this irritation is prolonged, the gums separate from the teeth, causing pockets (spaces) to form.
-As periodontal diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate.
+In addition, as periodontal diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate.
 If left untreated, this leads to tooth loss.

-The best way to prevent gum disease is effective daily brushing and flossing as well as regular professional examinations and cleanings.
+The most effective way to prevent gum disease is through daily brushing and flossing, as well as professional examinations and regular dental cleaning.
 Unfortunately, even with the most diligent home dental care, people still can develop some form of periodontal disease.
 Once this disease starts, professional intervention is necessary to prevent its progression.